leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FunctionGraphPlugin/Function_Graph.md

 | --- |

-By default, as changes to the program are detected, the graph will **not** relayout to account for these changes.
+<a name="stale-graph"></a> By default, as changes to the program are detected, the graph
+will **not** relayout to account for these changes.
 The image below shows the bottom of the Primary View when the graph has detected changes and is considered **stale**